matthewphamilton/r4dev/content/en/docs/Getting started/Software/Installation/_index.md

 ## Set-up
 A small number of ready4 modules require that you configure some of the dependencies installed with them before they can be used.
 In particular:

-- If you are using modules from the TTU package to undertake a utility mapping study, you will need to have both installed and configured the cmdstanr package as per the instructions on [that package's documentation website](https://mc-stan.org/cmdstanr/)
+- If you are using modules from the TTU package to undertake a utility mapping study, you will need to have both installed and configured the cmdstanr R package as per the instructions on [that package's documentation website](https://mc-stan.org/cmdstanr/)

 - If you are using the mychoice package to undertake a discrete choice experiment study and are using a Mac, you need to ensure that you have a Fortran compiler installed.
 Some relevant advice on this: https://mac.r-project.org/tools/